 3 Diversity among McCarthys

-As indicated on the Results page, SNP testing and predictions reveal that about 10% of McCarthys belong to haplogroups E1b1b1a (E-M78), G, I1, I2a, I2b1 and R1a1, with the remaining 90% falling in haplogroup R-M269 (FTDNA’s R1b1a2), but notably, so far, none others.
-Like R1b1a2, the I* clades prevail not only in Ireland, but also in Western Europe, I1 being prominent in Scandinavia, and I2a in several locations in Southern Europe.
-E1b1b1a is believed to have appeared in N. W. Greece about 8,500 years ago and its subclades have strong Mediterranean/ Adriatic connections (ref 1).
-Each of these other haplogroups had gone their separate ways before the last ice age, so clearly their members cannot be traced to the same 3rd century male ancestor as those of R1b1a2, even if they may by that time have been living side by side in the same population group.
+As indicated in Fig. 1 on our Scrapbook website, SNP testing and predictions reveal that about 10% of McCarthys belong to haplogroups E1b1b1 (E-M35.1), G, I1, I2a1 and R1a1, with the remaining 90% falling in the haplogroup of SNP R-M269.
+As with R-M269, the I1 and I2a1 clades prevail not only in Ireland, but also in Western Europe, I1 being prominent in Scandinavia, and I2a in several locations in Southern Europe.
+E1b1b1 is believed to have appeared in N. W. Greece about 8,500 years ago and its subclades have strong Mediterranean / Adriatic connections (ref 1).
+Each of these other haplogroups had gone their separate ways before the last ice age, so clearly their members do not share mediaeval, Iron Age or even Bronze Age paternal ancestry with the R-M269 McCarthys.

-Haplogroup R1b1a2 (R-M269) was founded in the same era as E1b1b1a – experts believe in the region of the Caucasus or Anatolia.
-Three or more SNPs later (“deeper”) along a lineage derived from M269, the phylogenetic tree divides into the parallel branches identified by SNPs R-P312 / S116 (Note 1) and R-U106, and among the various subclades under SNP R-P312 is that defined by the aforementioned SNP R-L21 / S145.
-Between 82 and 90% of all McCarthys share common paternal ancestry in this R-L21 progenitor (along with 70% or more of other Irish men).
+Between 81 and 87% of all McCarthys share common paternal ancestry in the aforementioned R-L21 progenitor (along with 70% or more of other Irish men).
 However, significant differences in their haplotypes are proof of divergence soon after, and thus that these R-L21 McCarthys too comprised a number of different lineages each with their own origins – common ancestors - emanating from the Bronze Age, long before the birth of Eoghan Mór or Cárthach.